Sage-Bionetworks/portalsDocs/articles/downloading_data.md

 If there are multiple versions of a `File`, a specific version can be downloaded by passing the `version` parameter.

-In this example, there are multiple versions of an [miRNA FASTQ file](https://www.synapse.org/#!Synapse:syn3260973){:target="_blank"} (syn3260973) from PCBC.
-To download the first version, you use the following:
+In this example, there are multiple versions of an [miRNA FASTQ file](https://www.synapse.org/#!Synapse:syn3260973){:target="_blank"} (syn3260973) from the Progenitor Cell Biology Consortium.
+To download the first version:

 {% tabs %}
 {% tab Command %}